-Where a company is insolvent, in that it cannot pay its bills as and when they are due, a formal insolvency procedure may mitigate the businesses losses and help the company to survive.
+Where a company is insolvent, and cannot pay its bills as and when they are due, a formal insolvency procedure may mitigate the business’s losses and help the company to survive.
 Company administration provides a company with respite from creditor pressure and can help plan for the future with a view to protecting your workforce.
 You might also consider entering into a Company Voluntary Arrangement (CVA) which allows businesses to renegotiate business debts whilst allowing the company to trade through their financial difficulties and pay an affordable sum each month, which is then distributed between your creditors.

 If the business is not viable then it may be inevitable that your business enters liquidation.
 A Creditors Voluntary Liquidation (CVL) is the most often used form of liquidation in the UK.
 It is used to close an insolvent company where its debts have become unmanageable and the pressure being exerted by creditors is unbearable.